Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 **`check_seedlist`** will pull your `nodeid` out of your p12 file and compare it to the seedlist downloaded from **Constellation Network's** authorized list.

 :::note
-This command is specific to current restrictions placed on the **Hypergraph** for controlled access prior to the **PRO Score** [proof of reputable observation] release.
+This command is specific to current restrictions placed on the hypergraph for controlled access prior to the **PRO Score** [proof of reputable observation] release.
 :::

 | Title | Description |